-Choose Positive Living with Sara Troy and her guest Steve Rosenberg aired June 28th-July 4th
+Choose Positive Living with Sara Troy and her guest Steve Rosenberg aired from June 28th

 InFocus Film School is Western Canada’s premier centre for independent film and media.
 Our programs provide intensive, hands-on training in filmmaking, and are taught by award-winning industry professionals.

 Our mission is to provide a superior film education through accelerated, hands-on learning.
 InFocus instructors mentor students through multiple assignments that culminate in a polished student portfolio.
-We encourage students to grow as visual storytellers; to realise their personal artistic visions, and to maintain creative autonomy.
+We encourage students to grow as visual storytellers; to realize their personal artistic visions, and maintain creative autonomy.

 Limited students per intake: student to instructor ratio is 14 to 1 with an additional tutorial assistant for film exercises.

-Creative space: an historical heritage building in the heart of Vancouver
+Creative space: a historical heritage building in the heart of Vancouver

 Ongoing mentorship: alumni receive ongoing mentorship from instructors